Skip to content

 Cranial Prosthesis

-You notice a few split ends on your human hair wig and your first instinct might be to grab the nearest pair of scissors for a quick fix.
-Before you do, take a deep breath.
-While the impulse is understandable, wig cutting for a cranial prosthesis follows a completely different set of rules than a standard haircut.
+You spot a few split ends on your human hair wig and your first instinct is to grab the nearest scissors.
+Before you do, pause.
+While the impulse is understandable, medical wig cutting for a cranial prosthesis is entirely different from a standard haircut.
 Using the wrong tools or techniques can lead to frizz, a choppy finish, or a style you can’t undo.
-This guide is your preventative roadmap.
-We’ll walk through the most common mistakes people make so you can avoid them, ensuring your trim refreshes your look instead of creating a problem to be fixed.
+This guide is here to help you avoid those common mistakes.
+We’ll show you how to refresh your look, ensuring your trim enhances your piece instead of creating a problem to fix.

 Key Takeaways